-The Mitten State has a dependable wintery climate because its surrounded by the Great Lakes and its northern location.
+The Mitten State has a dependable wintery climate because it’s surrounded by the Great Lakes and its northern location.
 The enormous amount of ice and snow that Michigan receives each winter is one of the state’s many claims to fame.
-Winter festivals in Michigan allow locals to celebrate the season and break that cabin fever.
+Michigan winter festivals allow locals to celebrate the season and break that cabin fever.
 It’s fun outside in the freezing streets.
 Here are a few of the top Michigan winter festivals this weekend and during the winter, no matter what area you are in!

 Winter Festivals In Michigan’s Upper Penninsula

-The annual Michigan Tech Winter Carnival in the Upper Peninsula is well-known and has been held there for a century!
-The carnival, which takes place in mid-February, is a distinctive celebration of the significant snowfall northern Michigan receives.
+The annual Michigan Tech Winter Carnival in the Upper Peninsula is well-known and held there for a century!
+The carnival, which takes place in mid-February 7-10, 2024, is a distinctive celebration of the significant snowfall northern Michigan receives.

 Visitors can enjoy sleigh rides, outdoor activities, snow and ice sculptures, and the crowning of the Winter Queen.
 Additionally, Michigan Tech students do different acts, including comedic sketches.
 Moreover, there are awards for the most extraordinary snow sculptures!